 Unfortunately, depreciation is a bit of a two-edged sword.
 At the outset of ownership, depreciation provided a tax benefit.
-However, when you sell, it will create a taxable amount through what is called depreciation recapture.
-In short, a portion of the depreciation you have taken over the years will eventually be taxed as part of the gain on the sale.
+However, when you sell, it creates a taxable amount through what’s called depreciation recapture.
+In short, a portion of the depreciation you’ve taken over the years will be taxed as part of the gain on the sale.

 What’s important to note here is that most investors are not even aware of depreciation recapture, but it can wield a big tax bite upon sale.
 It’s one of the main reasons to have a tax advisor or CPA handle the tax strategy for your rental properties.